Turkmenistan national futsal team

 The Turkmenistan national futsal team represents Turkmenistan in international futsal competitions and is controlled by the Football Federation of Turkmenistan.

 Overview

-Turkmenistan can count themselves fortunate to have avoided preliminary qualification for the 2008 AFC Futsal Championship.
-They grabbed the last direct spot in the finals even though they finished bottom of their finals group in 2007.
+The team avoided preliminary qualification for the 2008 AFC Futsal Championship.
+They made the last direct spot in the finals despite finishing bottom of their finals group in 2007.
 Turkmenistan caused the first real upset of the championship with a 1–0 win over Australia in their opening game, Elman Tagayev scoring the only goal in the first half.
-But they went backwards after that with a 1–7 loss to Kyrgyzstan and a 2–5 reversal to Korea Republic.
-Turkmenistan were not expected to make it out of the group after poor performances in previous championships.
-They were uninspiring in 2005 and the following year had little chance in a group that included powerhouses Iran and ASEAN kingpins Thailand.
-But with more games under their belt, the relatively young squad will be aiming for better results this year.
+After this came a 1–7 loss to Kyrgyzstan and a 2–5 reversal to Korea Republic.
+Turkmenistan was not expected to make it out of the group after poor performances in previous championships.
+The team performed poorly in 2005, and in the following year they had little chance in a group that included Iran and Thailand.

 In March 2019, the Football Federation of Turkmenistan named Robert Grdović as the head coach of the Turkmenistan national futsal team, signing a one-year contract.